Site Settings – Members

 Site Engagement

-In Growmatik Analytics page, the Site Engagement section shows you four quantitative metrics with different values for a chosen time frame.
-Each metric comes with a value, percentage change and a graphical chart:
+The Site Engagement section represents four quantitative metrics with different values for a chosen time frame.
+Each metric comes with a value, growth rate and a graphical chart:

 This section also provides different qualitative metrics.
 To access these types of metrics you need to click on the More details button placed at the upper side of Site Engagement section.
 A modal will open that shows the following parameters:

-- Pages: In this tab, you can get insight about metrics like unique page views, page views, bounce rate and average time on page.
+• Pages: In this tab, you can get insights into metrics like unique page views, page views, bounce rate and average time on the page.

 Sales